ByteOfWaffle/Host_phonecatalogue_on_raspberry_pi/readme.md

 # 🍓 Installing Ubuntu on Your Raspberry Pi

+## 📋prerequisites
+- Raspberry Pi 4
+- Computer with SD card reader
+- A monitor for your Raspberry Pi

 ## 📥 Preparation

 1. Insert the Pi SD card into your computer.